jessepav/lacygoill-wiki-backup/floating_point.md

 255, or some characters.

-The ASCII  encoding scheme  defines standard  character interpretations  for the first 128 of these  bitstrings; Unicode is an extension that  defines up to 2^16 two-byte characters, allowing encoding of virtually all written languages in the world.
+The ASCII  encoding scheme  defines standard  character interpretations  for the first 128 of these bitstrings.

 # What is a “word”?